 With the rapid progress of the times, learning has become a new fashion, and the phenomenon of knowledge economy has become increasingly prominent.
 Various libraries have been frequently visited by all walks of people.
 The large variety of books, huge numbers, and fast borrowing turnover are also bothering the staff.
-The application of RFID library management system has solved these problems.
+The application of RFID in library management system has solved these problems.

-The RFID library management system includes a series of automated management systems such as the librarian service system, the chip conversion system, the self-booking system, the self-service book return system, the inventory management system, and anti-thief system.
+The rfid based library automation system includes a series of automated management systems such as the librarian service system, the chip conversion system, the self-booking system, the self-service book return system, the inventory management system, and anti-thief system.
 Each book is affixed with an RFID tag, and an RFID detection machine is installed at the exit of the library.
 When someone leaves the library with books or other media materials without authorization, the RFID detection machine will trigger the alarm.
 If someone tries to avoid the alarm and take the book away, the library can still track the RFID book and get it back.

 In recent years, RFID technology is more and more popular.
 RFID library management system makes reading easier!